scarlett-de/taxi-data-dbt/README.md

 Use of SQL and Jinja templating within dbt models

 ## Project Structure
+### profiles.yml:
-**profiles.yml**: Configures dbt connection to BigQuery via service account with specified project and dataset. set trips_data_all as default dataset
+Configures dbt connection to BigQuery via service account with specified project and dataset. set trips_data_all as default dataset

+### dbt_project.yml:
-**dbt_project.yml**: dbt project configuration including model paths(where the models are saved), materializations(how to build models like view, table etc.), and dataset targets(dataset or schema in the warehouse).
+dbt project configuration including model paths(where the models are saved), materializations(how to build models like view, table etc.), and dataset targets(dataset or schema in the warehouse).

-**Models**:
-- staging models:
+### Seeds
+Contains static CSV files to be loaded directly into the data warehouse as reference tables.
+For example, taxi_zone_lookup.csv is stored here and loaded as a seed table.
+This seed provides geographic zone metadata used to enrich fact tables and dimension models.

+### Models:
+**staging models**:

 Handle raw data cleaning